Headshed/cube-integration/Clients-Assignments-Campaigns.md

-##Services related to Clients, Assignments and Campaigns
+##Services related to Clients, Assignments and Campaigns(NOT YET IMPLEMENTED)

 ### Campaigns API